T

 landmark

-A UNESCO World Heritage site, this magnificent monastery is a prime example of Manueline architecture.
-Marvel at its intricate stonework, cloister, and the tombs of Vasco da Gama and Luís de Camões.
+A UNESCO World Heritage site, this magnificent Manueline-style monastery is a testament to Portugal's Age of Discovery.
+Marvel at its intricate cloisters and the tomb of Vasco da Gama.

-• The church itself is free to enter, but the cloisters and museum have a fee.
+• The church interior is free to enter.

 2. Midday